MicrosoftMichelle/ProjectRecycle/README.md

 > Once you're satisfied with the performance, you can choose to publish that specific Iteration of the model.
 This will then give you a prediction API which you can then call to use your model:
 > ![Publish your model to get Prediction API](images/custom-vision-model-prediction-url.jpg)

-> Now, grab the Prediction-Key and insert it into prediction_key in ['RaspberryPiCode.py'](code/RaspberryPiCode.py):
+> Now, grab the Prediction-Key and insert it into prediction_key in ['RaspberryPiCode.py'](code/RaspberryPiCode.py) code:
 > ```Python
 > def custom_vision(image_name):
 >    # Establishing key connections: